Skip to main content

 sections_counting_for_reqs

-Exports courses and requirements from course sections that are counting towards requirements.
+This endpoint exports courses and requirements from course sections that are counting towards requirements.
+The operation is performed in the background.

-• usem_ids [Required]: The term_id for one or multiple unique semesters.
-This parameter identifies the semesters for which the course section requirement counts are to be exported.
+Required: The term_id for one or multiple unique semesters.
+This parameter identifies the semesters for which the course section requirement counts are to be exported

 For Exporting Data of Multiple Terms: